flenex-io/Hotel-Dapp/README.md

 ## Getting Started

-Follow these steps to get the CrowdFunding Dapp up and running on your local machine:
+Follow these steps to get the Hotel Dapp up and running on your local machine:

 1. **Clone the Repository:**
     ```bash